Begin Main Content Area

 Act 24 defined how the ARP ESSER SEA Reserve Allocations were distributed.
 For more information on ESSER SEA Reserve Allocations to Non-LEA Entities for ARP ESSER, including allocation amounts, see Appendix A. Note that Non-LEA Entities did not receive ESSER funds under any other Federal or State law.

-The Non-LEA ESSER Funding Status Report (ESSER Report) seeks to assess the expenditures of ESSER funds, identify the interventions and activities implemented with ESSER funds, and understand planned uses of funds in the next fiscal years.
+The Non-LEA ESSER Funding Status Report (ESSER Report) seeks to assess the expenditures of ESSER funds during fiscal year 2022-23, identify the interventions and activities implemented with ESSER funds, and understand planned uses of funds in fiscal year 2023-24.

 School Entities Required to Complete ESSER Report Submission